 We were part of WAXBOX which showcased 15 incredible food and beverage products made by Black, Indigenous, LGBTQ2A+, and Women of Colour founders of Canada.

 Q - What is a recent exciting success?

 This past Boxing Day, we teamed up with another fellow BIPOC woman founder, Zehra Allibhai, to develop a multi-functional Gua~Sha, our Fit~Sha, which brings the uses of the Gua Sha beyond the face and to the body to relieve muscle aches and tension after a workout (hence "fit" for fitness).
 Witnessing this collaboration received so incredibly well has demonstrated to us just how strong and supportive our communities have become.
 We are inspired to continue this journey.

 Q - What other women-owned social enterprises do you admire?
 Why? *

 There is a nonprofit organization called MUSLIM WOMENS BALL LEAGUE, where they're dedicating to uniting Muslim women to play basketball and providing the means for them to do so.
-I admire them because I think it's key to create space for young Muslim girls to have the right resources to reach their dreams.
-Growing up, sports was a big part of my life, so I definitely feel the importance.
+I admire them because I think it's key to creating space for young Muslim girls to have the right resources to reach their dreams.
+Growing up, sport was a big part of my life, so I definitely feel the importance.